aliafzalh/react/README.md

 ## Netlify deployed
 reactsba320.netlify.app

+## API_KEY
+The API_KEY is saved in the .env file and is not shared on GitHub for security reasons.
+As a result, the weather app works locally but does not work on Netlify unless the environment variable is also configured in the Netlify dashboard.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.